joshcarter/perftest/README.md

 - Should we be starting a new runner once one has reached the "finished writing" stage?
 So that more IO can continue while other writers are waiting for their fsync to finish.

-- Summary printed on exit, with warm-up time and stop measurement before shutdown.
+- Summary printed on exit

 - Time-based run, and/or exit after steady state reached for a certain time.